xubenji/llm_text_research/README.md

     cd s2
     python3 llama_llama.py

-This command is run directly in code like mode.
-Note that you need to create the corresponding file before running the Python script.

 llama_llama.py refers to the two llama models for processing text before and after. openai_openai.py refers to the two gpt models for processing text before and after.